mollybaker/IPRules-Generator/README.md

-Welcome to IPRulesGen 1.0!
+#IPRulesGen 1.0

 This is a tool for quickly and easily generating IPTables rules.
 There are choices for specificically tailored rules, as well as a list of some standard and more generic rule options.